 Well, what makes Duplex unique is that she is able to make phone calls and book appointments for you.
 Not only that, but you wouldn’t even know you’re talking to a machine.

 The demonstration is so good that people are saying that Google Duplex has passed the Turing Test.
 Check it out below.

 What is that image?
 This week’s feature image is from a film.
 In 2001: A Space Odyssey an artificial intelligence powered computer HAL 9000 runs the ship.

 So what is the Turing test?
 For those less familiar with this test, the Turing test has become the benchmark used to test the artificial intelligence of machines.

-The Turing Test devised by legendary computer scientist Alan Turing is otherwise known as the intimidation game.
+The Turing Test devised by legendary computer scientist Alan Turing is otherwise known as the imitation game.